Yadnyawalkya/Blog_using_Ruby_on_Rail/README.md

-# Blog templete using Ruby on Rail
+# Blog template using Ruby on Rail
 ### (Without bootsrap formatting)

 ### Hosted on herukuapp and accessible at